 Speakers and final dates will be announced in the coming weeks.
 Check back here for more information about speakers soon!

-Mark your calendars for April 20th, 12pm CST for our next installment in our Be The Change mini-webinar series.
-We are very excited to host David Buggs, the Chief Diversity and Inclusion Officer with Texas Parks & Wildlife Department.
-Stay tuned for more information!
+The April 20th Be The Change webinar was hosted by David Buggs, the Chief Diversity and Inclusion Officer with Texas Parks & Wildlife Department.

 March 9th – Birdability